PluralKit/PluralKit/docs/content/user-guide.md

     pk;m "Craig Johnson" pronouns anything goes, really pk;m Skyler pronouns xe/xir, he/him, or they/them

-To remove a member's pronouns, use the command with no pronoun argument (eg. `pk;member Jo pronouns`).
+To remove a member's pronouns, use the command with no pronoun argument (e.g. `pk;member Jo pronouns`).

 ### Member birthdate
 If you want to list a member's birthdate on their information card, you can set their birthdate through PluralKit using the `pk;member birthdate` command.
 Please use [ISO-8601 format](https://xkcd.com/1179/) (`YYYY-MM-DD`) for best results, like so: